determined-ai/determined/docs/setup-cluster/deploy-cluster/k8s/setup-eks-cluster.rst

 .. _setup-eks-cluster:

 ###################################################
- Set up and Manage an AWS Kubernetes (EKS) Cluster
+ Set Up and Manage an AWS Kubernetes (EKS) Cluster
 ###################################################

 Determined can be installed on a cluster that is hosted on a managed Kubernetes service such as